marcus67/little_brother/ADVANCED_TOPICS.md

     /var/lib/little-brother/virtualenv/bin/pip install python-base-app-ldap-extension

-Note that this step will require Python to compile the LDAP package so it will take considerably longer than installing a source-only Python package.
+Note that this step will require Python to compile the LDAP package, so it will take considerably longer than installing a source-only Python package.
 This was also the rationale behind excluding the LDAP extension from the `python-base-app` since all other dependencies of that package are source-only.

-After the package has been successfully installed make sure you have your master configuration setup correctly for LDAP and restart the LittleBrothe process:
+After the package has been successfully installed make sure you have your master configuration setup correctly for LDAP and restart the LittleBrother process:

     systemctl restart little-brother